TransAgent: Enhancing LLM-Based Code Translation via Fine-Grained Execution Alignment: Approach

-\textbf{Test Generation.} As revealed by \unitrans{}~\cite{unitrans}, including test inputs and outputs in the prompt can boost LLM-based code translation.
-Specifically, we first leverage LLMs to generate test inputs for the given source program with the prompt \textit{``Please generate five inputs for the given source program''}; and the outputs of executing source program with the generated inputs would be regarded as the test outputs.

-\textbf{Direct Code Translation.} We leverage LLMs to directly generate the target program (\ie{} the initial target program) for the given source program with the generated test inputs and outputs.
+Following the previous code translation work \unitrans{}~\cite{unitrans}, \textit{Initial Code Translator} mainly includes two parts, \ie{} test generation and direct code translation. \textit{Test Generation.} As revealed by \unitrans{}~\cite{unitrans}, including test inputs and outputs in the prompt can boost LLM-based code translation.
+Specifically, we first leverage LLMs to generate test inputs for the given source program with the prompt \textit{``Please generate five inputs for the given source program''}; and the outputs of executing the source program with the generated inputs would be regarded as the test outputs. \textit{Direct Code Translation.} We leverage LLMs to directly generate the target program (\ie{} the initial target program) for the given source program with the generated test inputs and outputs.

-In particular, as a basic component of LLM-based code translation, \textit{Initial Code Translator} is not a contribution of \ourtool{} and we mainly follow the prompt and settings from \unitrans{}~\cite{unitrans}.
-The detailed prompt can be found in our replication package~\cite{TransAGENT}.